mtumilowicz/linux-terminal-bash-workshop/README.md

     * standard input is connected by default to the keybord

 ### commands
-* history
-    * list history of commands
-    * then !1 - chose first and executes
-    * !! - most recent cmd
-    * !v latest cmd that starts with v
-    * !. latest cmd that start with .
-* cut
-    * used to extract sections from each line of input — usually from a file
-    * cut -d "." -f1 // delimited by . and only first column
-        * default delimiter is "TAB"
-        * split only by single character
-    * cut -d "." -f1-3 // delimited by . and range
-    * cut c5- file // since 5 to the end
-* cat
-    * name derived from its function to concatenate files
-    * view content
-        * cat file
-    * create new file with content
-        * cat > FileWithContent then enter then insert content ctr c
-    * copy content of 1 file to another
-        * cat file > file2
-        * cat file1 file2 > file3
-    * append data
-        * cat file1 >> file2
-* tee
-    * save a data snapshot without breaking pipeline
-        * redirection of stdout breaks pipeline
-    * find "4DOS" wikipedia.txt | tee 4DOS.txt | sort > 4DOSsorted.txt
-        * searches the file wikipedia.txt for any lines containing the string "4DOS"
-        * makes a copy of the matching lines in 4DOS.txt
-        * sorts the lines
-        * writes them to the output file 4DOSsorted.txt
-* touch filename
-    * create empty file
-* pwd
-    * writes the full pathname of the current working directory
-    * $oldpwd - prev directory
-    * ~+ for pwd
-    * ~- for oldpwd
-* ls
-    * list files or directories
-    * ls -F (shows differences between dirs and files)
-        * directories: Downloads/
-        * files: file.txt - without "/"
-    * ls -a
-        * plus hidden files / directories
-* cd
-    * change directory
-    * cd dirName
-    * cd
-        * return to home
-* file filename
-    * shows type of the file
-    * if you change the name of the file to xxx.jpg it still prints png
-        * in linux file extensions doesn't matter
-* wildcards
-  * `*`
-    * matches zero or more occurrences
-    * ls Documents/ Downloads/ Pictures/
-        * same as: ls Do* Pi* // assuming that there are only
-  * ?
-    * matches single occurrence
-    * ls file?.txt
-  * [123456]
-    * matches 1 place
-    * ls file[12345].txt
-* mkdir folder
-    * create folder
-    * mkdir -p /a/b/c
-        * create whole path even if dir doesn't exist
-        * mkdir a/b/c - error
-* rm
-    * remove file
-* rm -r
-    * remove directory
-    * rmdir - removes if empty
-* cp source target
-    * used for copying files and directories to another location
-    * cp a.txt b.txt
-    * cp -r source target
-        * for copying dirs
-* mv source target // for files and directories
-    * moves files or directories from one place to another
-    * mv foo.txt bar.txt
-        * rename foo.txt to bar.txt
-    * mv file1.txt file.2.txt file3.txt folder
-* locate *.log
-    * search for files
-        * doesn't read the file system for the searched file or directory name
-        * refers to a database (prepared by the command updatedb)
-    * very fast but requires updating
-        * updatedb
-            * sudo updatedb (to run as an root)
-        * sudo - super user do
-        * done automatically daily
-* find haystack/ -type f -name "needle.txt" -exec command {} \;
-    * used to find files and directories and perform subsequent operations on them
-    * for each result, command {} is executed
-        * all occurences of {} are replaced by the filename
-* less file
-    * displays the contents of a file or a command output, one page at a time
-* head/tail file
-    * display the beginning of a text file or piped data
-* sort words.txt
-    * sort -r words.txt // sort words.txt | tac
-    * sort -n numbers.txt // sort by number not lexicographical
-    * sort -u number.txt // unique
-    * sort -k 2 employee.txt
-    * sort -t : -k 2n employee.txt
-        * set delimiter to `:` // default is blank spaces
-* grep textToSearch file
-    * used for searching plain-text data sets for lines that match a regular expression
-    * grep -v textToSearch fileToSearchIn // line that does not have textToSearch
-    * grep -f - fileToSearchIn
-        * -f tells grep to obtain its search pattern from a file and - tells it that this file is actually stdin
-* tar
-    * create, extract, or list files from a tar file
-    * tar -cvf filename.tar file[1..3].txt
-        * c – create an archive file
-        * v – show the progress of the archive file
-        * f – filename of the archive file
-        * t – viewing the content of the archive file
-    * tar -xvf ourarchive.tar
-        * x - extract
-    * compression
-        * gzip
-            * gzip ourarchive.tar // compressed in place
-            * gunzip ourarchive.tar // uncompress in place
-            * tar -cvzf archive.tar.gz ... // z - gzip
-            * tar -xvzf archive.tar.gz // extract gzip
-* xargs
-    * converts input from standard input into arguments to a command
-    * cat file | xargs echo // vs echo file
-* sed 's/search-pattern/replacement-string/flags' file
-    * display and edit data
-    * edit
-        * sed 's/a/b/' 'a'
-          * result: 'b'
-        * doesn't modify the original file
-        * replace only first occurrence
-        * g flag
-            * replace all
-    * display
-        * sed -n '3p' file // 3rd row
-        * sed -n '2,4p' file // range of lines
 * awk
     * operations
         1. scans a file line by line